 Jude Adcock MBACP (accred.)
-PG Dip.
-Ed.
-Couns, Dip ASIIP Couns.
+Dip.
+Sup'v; M.Ed.
+Couns (Cantab); Dip ASIIP Couns.

 Originally an Adlerian trained counsellor I offer integrative counselling and psychotherapy to individuals or couples.
 I have a comfortable ground floor counselling room and can offer flexible hours.
 As a registered and accredited member of the BACP I adhere to their ethical framework.